 In 2013, the US State Department awarded Castellanos the International Women of Courage Award, presented by US secretary of state John Kerry and first lady Michelle Obama.
-In 2012, she received the Martin Luther King, Jr. Award from the Martin Luther King, Jr. Foundation at the Institute Hondureño de Cultura Interamericana, awarded by US ambassador Lisa Kubiske.
+In 2012, she received the Martin Luther King, Jr. Award from the Martin Luther King, Jr. Foundation at the Instituto Hondureño de Cultura Interamericana, awarded by US ambassador Lisa Kubiske.

 Castellanos joined the Dialogue as a member in 2014 and is an ambassador of connectivity for educational purposes.